-- Place your largest dutch oven or canning pot and put it on the stove.
-Place a rack on the bottom to keep the jars from touching the bottom of the pot when boinling.
+- Place your largest Dutch oven or canning pot and put it on the stove.
+Place a rack on the bottom to keep the jars from touching the bottom of the pot when boiling.
 Fill each jar with water and place in the pot in a single layer a single layer and add enough water to cover the jars.

 - Heat the pot of water until simmering and allow to sit.